w3c/type-samples/README.md

 _Warning: The current setup is experimental, and may change if a more effective method is found._

 If you want to submit an image to the repo please raise an issue and follow these instructions.

+Before contributing an image, you must  read [CONTRIBUTING.md](https://github.com/w3c/type-samples/blob/gh-pages/CONTRIBUTING.md).
+By submitting an image you indicate that you agree to be bound by those stipulations.
 The repo is moderated.
-The moderator will add the labels that make the issue visible in the index, and may edit the title and body text you provided before doing so.
+If an image submission is accepted, the moderator will add the labels that make the issue visible in the index, but may edit the title and body text you provided before doing so.

 ###The issue title